iztiar/iztiar-core/docs/package.json.md

         If it is specified, then the core application will check the package compatibility against the `@iztiar/iztiar-core` running version

-If your plugin provides a (sub-) feature, i.e. is not an autonomous service, then you MAY also specify the plugin(s) you are targeting.
+If your plugin provides a add-on feature, i.e. is not a service one, then you MAY also specify the plugin(s) you are targeting.
 Iztiar will take care of verifying each target version you specify here.

 ### iztiar